purplecabbage/allihoopa.js/example/README.md

 * Webpack dev server in the example root.
 Start with `npm run dev-server` in *this* folder.

+This exposes the example web interface on http://localhost:8080.

-Additionally, you will need to open a browser on http://localhost:8080 to actually run the tests.
+Additionally, you will need to open a browser on http://localhost:9876 to actually run the tests.

 To simplify with running and watching the logs, there's a `start-tmux.sh` script